MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 If you connect to a WiFi network (such as a hotel network), the connection can usually be forwarded to the suit via a "WiFi Sharing" option in the phone's network settings.

-### 10. Disable Screen Saver
+### 10. Disable Screen Sleep

-To disable the screen saver, go to "Settings" -> "System" -> "Power & sleep" -> "Screen saver" and set it to "Never".
+Open Settings, go to System > Power & sleep, and then select Never from the drop-down menus under Screen and Sleep for both "On battery power" and "When plugged in" options.

 ### 11. Disable Volume Ducking